Kicksecure/security-misc/README.md

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.

-- Disable asynchronous I/O (when using Linux kernel >= 6.6) as `io_uring` has been
-  the source of numerous kernel exploits.
+- Disable asynchronous I/O as `io_uring` has been the source of numerous kernel exploits.

 #### User space